McAuliffe, Youngkin scramble for votes in homestretch of Virginia’s neck-and-neck gubernatorial race

-RICHMOND — Democrat Terry McAuliffe and Republican Glenn Youngkin on Monday barnstormed Virginia in their final get-out-the-vote push on the eve of the governor’s election — first competitive statewide election since President Biden took office.
+RICHMOND, Va. — Democrat Terry McAuliffe and Republican Glenn Youngkin barnstormed Virginia on Monday in their final get-out-the-vote push on the eve of the governor’s election — the first competitive statewide election since President Biden took office in January.

-Campaigning with former Gov. Bob McDonnell and former Sen. George Allen in Roanoke, Mr. Youngkin said the election on Tuesday is “our moment to change the trajectory of this great Commonwealth.”
+Campaigning with former Gov. Bob McDonnell and former Sen. George Allen in Roanoke, Mr. Youngkin said the election is “our moment to change the trajectory of this great commonwealth.”

 “This is our moment to come together, lock arms and lead,” Mr. Youngkin said.
-“Together we can make this happen, but we must, must, show up in mass tomorrow.”
+“Together, we can make this happen, but we must, must show up en masse tomorrow.”

 Mr. McAuliffe closed out his campaign with a familiar warning: Mr. Youngkin is cast from the same mold as former President Donald Trump.

-“We have rejected the racism, the hate, the division, and the lies of Donald Trump twice.
-And tomorrow, we will do it again,” the 64-year-old said on social media.
+“We have rejected the racism, the hate, the division and the lies of Donald Trump twice.
+And tomorrow, we will do it again,” Mr. McAuliffe, 64, said on social media.

-Mr. Youngkin, a 54-year-old former private equity CEO and political newcomer, started as an underdog but entered the final hours of the campaign locked in a neck-and-neck battle with Mr. McAuliffe in a state that Mr. Biden won a year ago by double digits.
+Mr. Youngkin, 54, a former private equity CEO and political newcomer, started as an underdog but entered the final hours of the campaign locked in a neck-and-neck race with Mr. McAuliffe in a state that Mr. Biden won a year ago by double digits.

-Mr. Youngkin is fighting to become the first Republican to win statewide since 2009 and hand the GOP bragging rights heading into the 2022 midterm elections when Democrats will be defending their fragile grip on the House and Senate.
+Mr. Youngkin is fighting to become the first Republican to win statewide since 2009 and hand the Republican Party bragging rights heading into the 2022 midterm elections, when Democrats will be defending their fragile grip on the House and Senate.

-Mr. McAuliffe, meanwhile, is out to prove that the Democratic takeover of Richmond in recent years was no fluke and that concerns over Mr. Biden’s struggles are overblown.
+Mr. McAuliffe, meanwhile, is out to prove that the Democratic takeover of Richmond in recent years was no fluke and that concerns about Mr. Biden’s struggles are overblown.

-He’s made tying Mr. Youngkin to Mr. Trump the crux of his campaign.
+Tying Mr. Youngkin to Mr. Trump has been the crux of his campaign.

-Mr. Trump fed the narrative on Monday by issuing a statement calling on his supporters to vote for Mr. Youngkin.
+Mr. Trump fed the narrative Monday by issuing a statement calling on his supporters to vote for Mr. Youngkin.

 “Get out and vote for a man who will be a great governor, Glenn Youngkin!”
 Mr. Trump, who is banned from Twitter, said in a statement through his Save America political action committee.

-Mr. Trump called Mr. McAuliffe “a low-life politician who lies, cheats, and steals,” and a “high-tax governor.”
+Mr. Trump called Mr. McAuliffe “a low-life politician who lies, cheats and steals” and a “high-tax governor.”
 He also participated in a virtual rally for Mr. Youngkin.

-Mr. Youngkin has been walking a fine line between embracing Mr. Trump and distancing himself from him, hoping to attract Trump voters while winning over critical independent voters opposed to the former president.
+Mr. Youngkin has been walking a fine line between embracing Mr. Trump and distancing himself from him.
+He hopes to attract Trump supporters while winning over independent voters who oppose the former president.

-The GOP nominee also has been working to combat Mr. Trump’s claims of election fraud, asserting that he believes the 2020 election in Virginia was clean.
+The Republican nominee also has been working to combat Mr. Trump’s claims of election fraud.
+He said he believes the 2020 election in Virginia was clean.

 Mr. Trump leaned into the issue Tuesday.
-He said he remains concerned about election security in Virginia and said the “way you beat it is to flood the system and get out and vote.”
+He said he remains concerned about election security in Virginia and the “way you beat it is to flood the system and get out and vote.”

 Mr. McAuliffe had four rallies planned for Tuesday but canceled an event in Virginia Beach.
 The campaign did not respond to a request for more details on the schedule change.